 In individuals with really low vitamin D levels (<10 ng/ml), vitamin D supplementation reduced colds and flu by 70%.
 In individuals with levels above 10 ng/ml, it decreased colds and flu by 25%.
-For people with deficient vitamin D levels, vitamin D appears to make a dramatic difference in susceptibility to colds and flu (Martineau 2017).
+From this data, in deficient individuals, vitamin D appears to make a dramatic difference in susceptibility to colds and flu (Martineau 2017).

-They also found that taking large doses of vitamin D once or twice to raise levels quickly was not effective.
-Individuals only seem to get immune benefits from weekly or daily dosing.
+They also found that taking large individual doses of vitamin D to raise levels quickly was not effective.
+Subjects only appear to get immune benefits from weekly or daily dosing.
 Generally, I have recommend daily dosing of vitamin D. Historically people would have gotten their vitamin D from being outside in the sun on a daily basis.

 So How Much Vitamin D Should You Take?

-I wish dosing vitamin D was simpler, but unfortunately in my opinion, you HAVE to test levels.
+I wish dosing vitamin D was simpler, but unfortunately you have to test blood levels.
 Over the course of my practice, I’ve probably seen a couple thousand vitamin D tests.
 Most often, people’s levels are low.
-However, there are strange outliers.
-People that don’t get much sun and don’t take supplements that still had shockingly high vitamin D levels naturally.
+However, there are strange outliers, people that don’t get much sun and don’t take supplements that still had shockingly high vitamin D levels naturally.
 Since too much vitamin D can cause harm, you need to test.
 After finding your levels, you can supplement appropriately to bring levels up to around 50 ng/ml.
 The proper vitamin D test to assess your status is 25-hydroxyvitamin D. Typical dosing in someone who is deficient is around 4000-5000 iu per day, but again, it can be highly variable.

 In my opinion, it’s also preferable to use vitamin D3 over vitamin D2.
 Vitamin D3 is the animal form, whereas D2 comes from plants.
 Studies potentially suggest that vitamin D3 may have more benefits with less toxicity.
 It makes sense, since vitamin D3 is the type our bodies produce naturally (Tripkovic 2012, Houghton 2006).

 Vitamin D appears to play a role in preventing colds and flu.
 If you or someone you know struggles with getting sick frequently, have their levels tested.
 If they are low, you can supplement to normalize levels.
-From what we know, treating a vitamin D deficiency could help with keeping you healthy.
+From what we know, it appears that treating a vitamin D deficiency will help keep you healthy.